philipbelesky/groundhog/site/_projects/south-park.md

 By translating their rule set into grasshopper and refining it through iterative testing, Fletcher Studio eventually developed what they call a "live model"[@Fletcher:2018a 39] which:

-> "was responsive, in the sense that various 3-D parameters could be modified and would universally update the entire model.
+> "... was responsive, in the sense that various 3-D parameters could be modified and would universally update the entire model.
 Paving tablet width, length and distribution could be adjusted by modifying inputs, allowing the entry of exact values, or perhaps more intuitive site specific adjustments."[@Fletcher:2018a 39]

 This 'live model', in turn, offered more opportunities later in the design process.
 After the resilience of the initial analogue design parameters was tested, parametric design techniques went on to serve as a powerful aid for time-saving when working through the implications of design alterations.
 For example, "introducing a slight slope to improve drainage in one area... would create a problem in the site 200 feet away" and in being able to quickly pinpoint this, "the program helped them \[the designers\] juggle interdependent aspects of the design."[@Bentley:2016a 68]